9diov/slides/PITCHME.md

 * Use recursive CTE for adjacency list
 * Use [HierarchyId](https://docs.microsoft.com/en-us/sql/t-sql/data-types/hierarchyid-data-type-method-reference?view=sql-server-2017) for lineage column
 +++
+Discussion for adjacency list vs nested set for various types of databases can be found [here](https://explainextended.com/2009/09/24/adjacency-list-vs-nested-sets-postgresql/)
++++
 ### End of part 5
 ---